SAP-samples/btp-end-to-end-scenario-use-cases/build-code-with-ai-capability/document/prerequisites.md

 ```

 > [!Note]
-> Please wait for sometime, until you get the successful deployment message.
+> It might take few seconds to finish the deployment to hana, once done, you get the successful deployment message.
 ![success](../images/extend-service/successful-deployment.png)

 ## Create service binding to SAP AI Core